 This new API is not backwards compatible.
 In fact, many features available in version 1 of the API are no longer supported.
 This was done deliberately, after careful consideration, to simplify the interface and maximize the likelihood of simulators and models working together.
 The most significant changes include:

 Version 1 of the API has multiple "neighbor list boundary conditions" (NBCs) methods that can be difficult to understand, difficult to support both in models and simulators, and can lead to models and simulators not working together despite both supporting the API.
 In the new version there is a single mode of operation that is clearly defined in documentation, easy to support, and universal.

 In version 1, matching between simulators and models uses the notion of "KIM descriptor files" that are compared to determine compatibility.
 This comparison process is insufficiently robust to deal with complex edge cases.
 Version 2 no longer has KIM descriptor files.
-Instead a model specifies its arguments programatically, and indicates whether they are required or optional.
+Instead a model specifies its arguments programmatically, and indicates whether they are required or optional.
 A simulator uses this information to determine whether it is compatible or not, and what information it needs to provide.